openbmc/openbmc/poky/documentation/dev-manual/vulnerabilities.rst

 analysis, it has been deemed to ignore the issue as it for example affects the software component on a different operating system platform.

+By default, no NVD API key is used to retrieve data from the CVE database, which results in larger delays between NVD API requests.
+See the :term:`NVDCVE_API_KEY` documentation on how to request and set a NVD API key.

 After a build with CVE check enabled, reports for each compiled source recipe will be found in ``build/tmp/deploy/cve``.